 Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

-1st UK Money specialises in helping these homeowners secure their home for their retirement with affordable monthly payments, easily serviceable from pension income.
+1st UK Money specialises in helping homeowners secure their homes for retirement with affordable monthly payments, easily serviceable from pension income.

 These mortgages are called RIO or retirement interest only mortgages.

-1st UK Money has two lenders that do not feature on the comparison websites that specialise in mortgages for older borrowers, with interest rates and terms similar to mortgages for younger people.
+1st UK Money has two lenders that are not on the comparison websites.
+They specialise in mortgages for older borrowers, with interest rates and terms similar to those offered to younger borrowers.

 Lender 1: Up to 55% loan to value